wp-plugins/ui-labs/readme.txt

 1. Unzip the archive and put the 'ui-labs' folder into your plugins folder (/wp-content/plugins/).
 2. Activate the plugin from the Plugins menu.

+Please Note: These features involve some serious hackery, and at present are not translation-friendly.
+Only guaranteed to work in English versions of WordPress.

 = Usage =